 - 1. A speedometer shall be placed on all buses. - 2.
-On every bus or truck, whatever its size, there shall be the following:

-On the rear, two reflectors, one at each side, and one stop light.
+On every bus or truck, whatever its size, there shall be the following: - On the rear, two reflectors, one at each side, and one stop - On A. In addition to other equipment required in this chapter, every bus or truck vehicle, except truck-tractors and pole trailers, which is eighty (80) inches or more in overall width, in addition to the requirements in paragraph 2 shall be equipped:

-- On A. In addition to other equipment required in this chapter, every bus or truck vehicle, except a truck-tractor or a pole trailer, which is eighty (80) inches or more in overall width, in addition to the requirements in paragraph 2 shall be equipped: - 1.
-On the front, with two amber clearance lamps, one at each side- located at the same level and as widely spaced laterally and as near the top as practicable; - 2.
-On the rear, with two red clearance lamps, one at each sidelocated at the same level and as widely spaced laterally and as near the top as practicable; - 3.
-On each side, with two side marker lamps, one at or near the front amber in color and one at or near the rear. red in color.
-The marker lamps shall be located at the same level and as widely spaced laterally and as near the top as practicable, but not less than fifteen (15) inches above the surface of the road; - 4.
-On each side, with one intermediate amber side marker lamp, at or near the midpoint between the front and rear side marker lamps, but not less than fifteen (15) inches above the surface of the road.
-Any vehicle less than thirty (30) feet in overall length is not required to comply with this paragraph; - 5.
-On each side, with two reflex reflectors, one at or near the front amber in color and one at or near the rear- red in color.
-The reflex reflectors shall be located at the same level and as widely spaced laterally and as near the top as practicable, but not less than fifteen (15) inches above the surface of the road; and

-6. On each side, with one intermediate amber side reflex reflector, at or near the midpoint between the front and rear side reflex reflectors, but not less than fifteen (15) inches nor more than sixty (60) inches above the surface of the road.
-Any vehicle less than thirty (30) feet in overall length is not required to comply with this paragraph.

-3. On B. In addition to other equipment required by this chapter, every truck tractor:

-On shall be equipped on the front, with two amber clearance lamps, one at each side located at the same level and as widely spaced laterally and as near the top as practicable.
+- 1. On the front, with two amber clearance lamps, one at each side. located at the same level and as widely spaced laterally and as near the top as practicable; - 2.
+On the rear, with two red clearance lamps, one at each sidelocated at the same level and as widely spaced laterally and as near the top as practicable; provided, trailers or semitrailers are not required to comply with this paragraph; - 3.
+On each side, with two side marker lamps, one at or near the front amber in color and one at or near the rear red in color.
+The marker lamps shall be located at the same level and as widely spaced laterally and as near the top as practicable, however, not less than fifteen (15) inches above the surface of the road; - 4.
+On each side, with one intermediate amber side marker lamp, at or near the midpoint between the front and rear side marker lamps, however, not less than fifteen (15) inches above the surface of the road.
+Provided, any vehicle less than thirty (30) feet in overall length is not required to comply with this paragraph; - 5.
+On each side, with two reflex reflectors, one at or near the front amber in color and one at or near the rear red in color.
+The reflex reflectors shall be located at the same level and as widely spaced laterally and as near the top as practicable, however, not less than fifteen (15) inches above the surface of the road; and - 6.
+On each side, with one intermediate amber side reflex reflector, at or near the midpoint between the front and rear side reflex reflectors, however, not less than fifteen (15) inches nor more than (60) inches above the surface of the road.
+Provided, any vehicle less than thirty (30) feet in overall length is not required to comply with this paragraph. - 3.
+On B. In addition to other equipment required in this chapter, every truck-tractor: On shall be equipped on the front, with two amber clearance lamps, one at each side located at the same level and as widely spaced laterally and as near the top as practicable.